wynksaiddestroy/py_stringmatching/docs/contributing.rst

 You want your master branch to reflect only production-ready code, so create a feature branch for making your changes.
 For example::

-    git branch shiny-new-feature
+    git branch new_feature
-    git checkout shiny-new-feature
+    git checkout new_feature

 The above can be simplified to::

-    git checkout -b shiny-new-feature
+    git checkout -b new_feature

-This changes your working directory to the shiny-new-feature branch.
-Keep any changes in this branch specific to one bug or feature so it is clear what the branch brings to *pandas*.
-You can have many shiny-new-features and switch in between them using the git checkout command.
+This changes your working directory to the *new_feature* branch.
+Keep any changes in this branch specific to one bug or feature so it is clear what the branch brings to *py_stringmatching*.
+You can have many new features and switch in between them using the git checkout command.

 To update this branch, you need to retrieve the changes from the master branch::